Video playlist order

 Colonoscopy and CT coronary angiogram screening will be discussed individually and is not needed in all cases.

-When you apply for whole genome screening at 90 Sloane Street you will be emailed an information pack.
+When you apply for whole genome screening at The London Genetics Centre you will be emailed an information pack.

 This includes a more detailed explanation of the pathway and a family history questionnaire as well as Consent forms to fill in.
 You can then email the family history questionnaire back and book your appointment/Medical.
 At the Medical you bring the consent forms you have read and sign only when you are at the practice after the Pre-screen counselling.
 This is a 30 minute appointment immediately after your full medical, and following which your whole genome sequencing test can be sent off.